smarton2k2/smarton2k2/README.md

-👋 Hi, I’m Hari "Smarton" Ganesan.
-- 👀 I’m interested in Game Development and Full Stack Web Development.
-- 🌱 I’m currently working on a 3D Tour system and flight simulator.
-- 📫 How to reach me- hariganation@gmail.com, www.linkedin.com/in/hari-gana/
 # 💫 About Me:
-🔭 I’m currently working on face detection system using GAN's and Digital Twinning of industrial robots<br>👯 I’m looking to collaborate on 3D games or Digital Twinninng<br>🤝 You can reach me through email - hariganation@gmail.com or linkedin - www.linkedin.com/in/hari-gana/<br>🌱 I’m currently learning vaadin and spring frameworking and 3D VFX using Blender<<br>💬 Ask me about the digital future.
+👋 Hi, I’m Hari "Smarton" Ganesan.<br>👀 I’m interested in Game Development and Full Stack Web Development.<br>🔭 I’m currently working on face detection system using GAN's and Digital Twinning of industrial robots.<br>👯 I’m looking to collaborate on 3D games or Digital Twinninng.<br>🤝 You can reach me through email - hariganation@gmail.com or linkedin - www.linkedin.com/in/hari-gana/.<br>🌱 I’m currently learning vaadin and spring frameworking and 3D VFX using Blender.<br>💬 Ask me about the digital future.

 ## 🌐 Socials: